JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Oh, very good!” said Mr. Bruff.
 “My room, or Mr. Blake’s room–it doesn’t matter which; I can go on with my papers anywhere.
-Unless you object, Mr. Jennings, to my importing THAT amount of common sense into the proceedings?”
+Unless you object, Mr. Jennings, to my importing _That_ amount of common sense into the proceedings?”

 Before I could answer, Mr. Blake addressed himself to the lawyer,